-- A thoracic surgeon: a doctor who treats diseases of the lungs and chest with surgery.
+- A thoracic surgeon: a doctor who treats diseases of the lungs and chest with surgery

 - A radiation oncologist: a doctor who treats cancer with radiation therapy.

-- A medical oncologist: a doctor who treats cancer with medicines such as chemotherapy.
+- A medical oncologist: a doctor who treats cancer with medicines such as chemotherapy

-- A pulmonologist: a doctor who specializes in medical treatment of diseases of the lungs.
+- A pulmonologist: a doctor who specializes in medical treatment of diseases of the lungs

-Many other specialists may be involved in your care as well, including other doctors, physician assistants (PAs), nurse practitioners (NPs), nurses, respiratory therapists, social workers, and other health professionals.
+Many other specialists might be part of your treatment team as well, including other doctors, physician assistants (PAs), nurse practitioners (NPs), nurses, respiratory therapists, social workers, and other health professionals.
 See Health Professionals Associated With Cancer Care for more on this.

-Mesotheliomas are rare, so if time permits it is often a good idea to seek a second opinion from a doctor who has a lot of experience in treating people with these cancers.
-A second opinion can provide you with more information and help you feel more confident about the treatment plan that you choose.
+Mesotheliomas are rare, so if time allows it’s often a good idea to get a second opinion from a doctor who has a lot of experience in treating people with these cancers.
+A second opinion can give you more information and help you feel more confident about the treatment plan you choose.

-Last Medical Review: 09/20/2012
+Last Medical Review: 05/18/2015

-Last Revised: 09/20/2012
+Last Revised: 02/17/2016